U.S. flag An official website of the United States government.

 The cover of the Magnuson–Stevens Fishery Conservation and Management Act.
 View a larger image.

-The Magnuson–Stevens Fishery Conservation and Management Act (1976) governs marine fisheries management in U.S. federal waters, including harvested reef fish and invertebrates.
-This law was updated in 1996 and again in 2007 to recognize and protect healthy habitats for commercial and recreational fisheries species - like coral reefs - to survive and reproduce.
+The Magnuson–Stevens Fishery Conservation and Management Act governs marine fisheries management in U.S. federal waters, including harvested reef fish and invertebrates.
+This law works to protect healthy habitats for commercial and recreational fisheries species - like coral reefs - to survive and reproduce.

-The Lacey Act (Enacted in 1900 but expanded in 2008) bans trafficking in fish, wildlife, or plants that are illegally taken, possessed, transported, or sold.
+• The Lacey Act bans trafficking in fish, wildlife, or plants that are illegally taken, possessed, transported, or sold.
 This relates directly to the aquarium trade of coral species.

 NOAA’s Office of Law Enforcement badge